Assessment of Problems Associated with Poor Project Management Performance

 A failure on the contractor’s part to develop and control Change Orders in accordance with the steps noted above would be an indication of deficient Change Order Management.
 Typically, this failure results in disputes between the owner and contractor on whether or not the owner should approve a change request, and on the ultimate cost of the change.
 If the contractor was deficient in its Change Order Management, this deficiency can result in the contractor’s inability to recover costs and time impacts associated with the change.

-7. ALLOCATION OF RESPONSIBILITY FOR PROJECT MANAGEMENT PROBLEMS TO DELAY AND DAMAGES CALCULATIONS
+7. ALLOCATION OF RESPONSIBILITY FOR POOR PROJECT MANAGEMENT TO DELAY AND DAMAGES CALCULATIONS

 Various Project Management failures and how to determine which party was responsibility for them have been discussed above.
-The next challenge is to show how the delay and cost impacts of these problems can be allocated to the parties and quantified.
+The next challenge is to show how the delay and cost impacts of these problems can be allocated to the parties and quantified through project management assessment.

 Project management failures can impact scheduled project activities.
 A contractor’s failure in Procurement Management for instance, may lead to late award of subcontracts.
 Consider the following as-planned Project Schedule excerpt and the situation described below: